FLAIR-Community/Fling/docs/framework_for_fling_en.md

             - lr: learning rate of the training.
             - finetune_args: arguments for fine-tuning.
             - device: device for operating this function.
-            - finetune_eps: epochs for finetuning.
+            - finetune_eps: epochs for fine-tuning.
+            - override: whether to override ``self.model`` using the fine-tuning result.
         Returns:
-            - A list of dictions containing fine-tuning results.
+            - A list of diction containing fine-tuning results.
         """
         raise NotImplementedError